kc-s33ing-stars/The_Heralds_and_the_Peasants/README.md

   -  Good Luck!

 ## To Run
-  - open a terminal
+  - Download Zip file
-  - navigate to the main directory
+  - Extract files
-  - run *python game.py* in terminal
+  - Run the game.py executable in the head directory